DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-With Server manager we can containerizes and maintain users computers and OUs (Organizational Units) with active directory users and computers.
-I will be exploring more of the features within active directory in this post.
+With Server Manager, we can containerize and manage user computers and Organizational Units (OUs) using Active Directory Users and Computers.
+In this post, I will explore more of the features within Active Directory.

 <br>
 <br>